-As part of our active management process, we utilize our proprietary research and investment approach to identify opportunity and value across property types, markets, and individual properties.
-Our investment analysis typically includes input as needed from our Research, Investments, Development, Portfolio Management, and Asset Management teams which informs Advisor's overall investing outlook, including with respect to new strategies.
+As part of our active management process, we utilize our proprietary research and investment approach to identify opportunity and value across property types, markets and individual properties.
+Our investment analysis typically includes input as needed from our Research, Investments, Development, Portfolio Management and Asset Management teams which informs Advisor's overall investing outlook, including with respect to new strategies.
 The Investments, Development, Asset Management and Research teams work closely with the Portfolio Management team in an ongoing and cooperative fashion, honing portfolio strategy, investment underwriting, sector and market targets, perspectives on the economic and real estate cycles, business plans and execution strategies, hold/sell analysis and market analysis in support of each Client's Investment program.

-As necessary from time to time, in support of the investment process, the Research team provides industry insights and evaluates global macroeconomic, microeconomic, real estate trends and capital market conditions.
+As necessary over time, in support of the investment process, the Research team provides industry insights and evaluates global macroeconomic, microeconomic, real estate trends and capital market conditions.
 This research can include monitoring demographic patterns, consumer and corporate behavior, real estate space fundamentals, general liquidity and pricing momentum, interest rate and currency movements, projected economic growth and other factors and trends.

-The Investments and Development teams are responsible for, among other areas, evaluating markets, submarkets, market participants, and investment or disposition opportunities by Clients.
+The Investments and Development teams are responsible for, among other areas, evaluating markets, submarkets, market participants and investment or disposition opportunities by Clients.
 The Investments or Development team prepares investment opportunities and recommendations for evaluation with the Portfolio Management team.
 The Portfolio Management team, after considering portfolio strategy, diversification, available capital, leverage strategy and all other factors relevant to each Client, opt whether to pursue an Investment opportunity.

-In certain circumstances we use as an additional information source, proprietary, closed-architecture artificial intelligence models that use machine learning and predictive analytics to examine historical datasets and information.
+In certain circumstances we use as an additional information source proprietary, closed-architecture artificial intelligence models that use machine learning and predictive analytics to examine historical datasets and information.
 These tools are intended to provide visibility into economic and business cycles while enhancing our understanding of relative investment risk across U.S. metropolitan statistical areas and assist in the investment qualifying process.
 These tools also help us incorporate downside protection measures at the asset level in connection with underwriting, due diligence and property operations.
+Please also refer to the information in the risk factor entitled "Artificial Intelligence" below.

-Memos on a potential Investment or loan are submitted to the Advisor's relevant Investment Committee for review and consideration.
-A memo includes an analysis of the compelling reasons for the proposed Investment or loan; a description of the risks and mitigating factors; underwriting analysis and valuation;

-submarket fundamentals; borrower or sponsor overview; key investment characteristics; and project execution, status and timing.
-The relevant Investment Committee must formally approve all new initial platform equity and debt investments and dispositions.
+Memos on a potential Investment or loan are submitted to the Advisor's Investment Committee for review and consideration.
+A memo includes an analysis of the compelling reasons for the proposed Investment or loan; a description of the risks and mitigating factors; underwriting analysis and valuation; submarket fundamentals; borrower or sponsor overview; key investment characteristics; and project execution, status and timing.
+The Investment Committee will evaluate whether the proposed investment will satisfy the particular investment criteria and limitations applicable to the Clients.
+The Investment Committee must formally approve all new initial platform equity and debt investments and dispositions.